monarch-initiative/phenol/README.md

     - Jules Jacobsen

 - **Availability:**
-    - Maven module `phenol-core` for dealing with (biological) ontologies.
+    - `phenol-core` for dealing with (biological) ontologies.
-    - Maven module `phenol-io` for reading ontologies from OBO files.
+    - `phenol-io` for reading ontologies from JSON files.
+    - `phenol-annotations` for reading computational disease models of the HPO project
+    - `phenol-analysis` several demo apps showing how to use phenol.
-    - Maven module `phenol-cli` for performing empirical score distribution computation as a stand-alone program.
+    - `phenol-cli` for performing empirical score distribution computation as a stand-alone program.
-    - Maven module `phenol-analysis` -- several demo apps showing how to use phenol.

 ## Usage
 We recommend indicating the phenol version in the `properties` section of the pom file of the application.